Supreme Components International: Operations

 SCI has been actively expanding into different countries in the ASEAN and also set up a regional headquarters in India (in Bangalore) in 2011.
 SCI now has 12 offices in 10 different countries and are next planning to expand into Europe and China.

-Vick Aggarwala's son, Piyush Aggarwala, is currently the director for the LED Lighting division.
-He joined the business in 2013 after migrating from Washington DC to actively help expand the business.
+Vick Aggarwala's son, Piyush Aggarwala, is currently the Vice president of sales and digital.He joined the business in 2013 after migrating from Washington DC to actively help expand the business.
+He also heads the IT division and is instrumental in driving the firm's push towards technological innovation.

-In FY 2019, the firm experienced a significant 40% growth due to investments made in various countries as well as improved regional and macro-economic conditions in the field of distribution of high-tech electronic components in the technology industry.
+In FY 2022/23, the firm experienced a significant 100% growth due to investments made in various countries as well as improved regional and macro-economic conditions in the field of distribution of high-tech electronic components in the technology industry.